nponsard/ariel-os/book/src/boards/nrf5340dk.md

 }
 </style>

-[^no-standalone-rng-in-the-application-core-only-in-the-cryptocell-which-is-not-currently-supported]: no standalone RNG in the application core, only in the CryptoCell which is not currently supported
+[^no-standalone-rng-in-the-application-core-only-in-the-cryptocell-which-is-not-currently-supported]: No standalone RNG in the application core, only in the CryptoCell which is not currently supported.